MAIF/shapash/.github/ISSUE_TEMPLATE/bug_report.md

 Do the checklist before filing an issue:

 - Is this something you can debug and fix?
-Send a pull request!
+Send a pull request !
 Bug fixes and documentation fixes are welcome.
-- Have a usage question?
+- Have a usage question ?
 Ask your question on StackOverflow.
 We use StackOverflow for usage question and GitHub for bugs.

 None of the above, create a bug report